 Over time, PIACT’s model expanded to other health areas and solutions.
 In 1980, the organization changed its name to Program for Appropriate Technology in Health.
 Several decades later, we dropped the acronym and became PATH.

 Today we’re announcing another big milestone: we’re transforming PATH’s story with a focus on the future.

 The PATH of 2018 is 1,600 employees strong.
-We’re a 41-year-old start-up that hires some of the most brilliant people in the world to do truly innovative work that changes lives and reduces deep health inequities around the world.
-In short, we’ve become the most far-reaching, lifesaving global health organization you’ve never heard of.
+We’re a 41-year-old start-up that hires some of the most brilliant people in the world to do truly innovative work.
+We changes lives and reduces deep health inequities around the world.
+In short, we’ve become the most far-reaching, lifesaving global health organization most people have never heard of.

-For too long now, our brand hasn’t reflected the enormous progress we’ve made as an organization.
+For too long, our brand hasn’t reflected the enormous progress we’ve made as an organization.